Best time to visit the Dominican Republic

 Virgen de Altagracia (Jan 21).
 By far the most important religious day on the Dominican calendar, a prayer-of-intercession day to the country’s patron and a massive gathering of celebrants in Higüey.

 Duarte Day.
 (Jan 26).
-Holiday in honour of the Father of the Country, with public fiestas in all major towns, biggest in Santiago and La Vega.
+Vacation in honor of the Father of the Country, with public fiestas in all major towns, biggest in Santiago and La Vega.

 Carnival.
 February is the best month to travel to the Dominican Republic to join in with one of the largest celebrations of the year.
 Every Sunday in February is a build-up to the big one, on 27th February.
 Festivities in La Vega are the largest, followed by Santiago.
 Santo Domingo and Monte Cristi are also great locations for joining in the carnival fun.

 Feb 2 Virgen de Candelaria (Feb 2).
-A religious procession in the capital’s barrio San Carlos, in honour of this aspect of the Virgin.
+A religious procession in the capital’s barrio San Carlos, in honor of this aspect of the Virgin.

 Independence Day (Feb 27).
 Celebration of independence from Haiti and the culmination of the Dominican Carnival.
 Battle reenactments in Santo Domingo and major parties in other big Carnival towns.